 In English 10, students will build off their skills from English 9.
 This will include the facets of communication through reading, writing, listening, speaking, viewing and representing.
 In this course, students will be exposed to expository and narrative texts, including, but not limited to novels, short stories, articles, essays, and poetry.
 At R.B.
+Russell, English classes emphasize developing strong writing skills through the analysis of mentor texts articles, essays, and film.
+Students will be able to use their previously developed skills to create a variety of forms in order to emphasize their critical literacy abilities.
+At R.B.
 Russell, English classes emphasize developing strong writing skills through the analysis of mentor texts.